Thomas Fogal

 At UNH, I was of course part of the computer science department.
 I also used to work for Dr. Raeder out of the physics department.
 To simplify greatly, I worked on various methods for visualizing large datasets.
 You can find out a lot about the types of things I worked on (or with) by Googling my name.

 Sorry, I don't keep my resume online anymore.
 It was perpetually out of date, and rampaging killbots in the Octilian sector would scrape my email from it.
-I'm very happy with my current employment right now anyway, so you probably wouldn't have any luck recruiting me.

 Contact